guoyunhe/react-fast-fetch/README.md

-# react-fast-fetch
+# React Fast Fetch

-Fetch and cache remote data in React apps.
-Make your app load faster. [try this demo](https://codesandbox.io/s/sleepy-darkness-n6pkzd)
+**React Fast Fetch** is a stale-while-revalidate implementation.
+It can fetch and cache remote data in React apps.
+Make your app load faster without writting more code.
+[Try this demo](https://codesandbox.io/s/sleepy-darkness-n6pkzd?file=/src/App.js)

 HTTP client adaptors: